funduval/istvan-G9/README.md

 >I removed the reference to the docker mongo instance in docker-compose.yml
 >and instead provisioned my own remote mongo server, using mlab.
->The pword for the mlab url is in the .env file, but I won't chance it, and will leave it here:

-`mongodb://test-user:t35tpw0rd@ds229878.mlab.com:29878/funda-test
-`

->The above mongo db instance works in the app.

-### It Works On My Machine

 >To run this project locally, follow these steps: